THE VOLGA GERMANS IN PORTLAND

 Portrait of Elias Hergert taken during his studies at the Eden Theological Seminary.
 Photograph obtained from and used with the permission of the Eden Theological Seminary Archives (July 2015).

 In 1912, Elias entered the Eden Theological Seminary in St. Louis, Missouri.
-The Eden Seminary was established in 1850 by German pastors who were serving the American frontier.
-These pastors soon formed the German Evangelical Synod of North America and all theological courses were taught in German through the early 1900s.
+The Eden Seminary was established in 1850 by German pastors serving the American frontier.
+These pastors soon formed the German Evangelical Synod of North America, and all theological courses were taught in German through the early 1900s.
 The German Evangelical Synod served primarily German Protestant congregations of mixed Lutheran and Reformed heritage.
 Although the ethos of the Synod was largely pietistic Lutheran, it was not a Lutheran denomination.
-Despite this fact, it was not unusual for congregations to use the word "Lutheran" in their name.
-Throughout the span his ministry work, Rev. Hergert only served congregations who were members of the German Evangelical Synod.
+Despite this, it was not unusual for congregations to use the word "Lutheran" in their name.
+Throughout his ministry work, Rev. Hergert only served congregations that were members of the German Evangelical Synod.

 1889 drawing of the Eden College of the German Evangelical Synod of North America